laspp/PS/projektna-naloga/navodila.md

   // Creates a new topic to which users can post messages rpc CreateTopic(CreateTopicRequest) returns (Topic);

-  // Post a message to a topic; Succed only if the User and the Topic exist in the data base. rpc PostMessage(PostMessageRequest) returns (Message);
+  // Post a message to a topic; Succeed only if the User and the Topic exist in the database. rpc PostMessage(PostMessageRequest) returns (Message);

   // Update an existing message.
 Allowed only for the user who posted the message.